pdxpro0098/Python_Practice_Programs/README.md

 ✅ 59.
 Write a Python program to find words which are greater than given length k.

-60. Write a Python program for removing ith character from a string.
+✅ 60.
+Write a Python program for removing nth character from a string.

 61. Write a Python program to split and join a string.